mingfang/lakeFS/design/open/oidc-support.md

-## Preliminary Research Results
+## OIDC support in lakeFS

-As suggested by @arielshaqed, we started researching the option to implement OIDC support as part of the lakeFS open source project.
-Note that the following discussion is related only to the open source project.
+As suggested by @arielshaqed, we started researching the option to implement OIDC support as part of lakeFS.

 In such a solution, the person who configures lakeFS will supply the parameters required for implementing OIDC, including the provider's domain, the client ID and secret, and a callback URL.
 Once activated, the standard (non-OIDC) cookie based lakeFS authentication will not be available.
 API access will still use credentials managed internally like today.

+As a first step, authorization will still be managed internally by lakeFS.

 ### Open questions